ia17011/syc/README.md

 ## Usage

-You should change directory to same with target package.json.
+You should change directory same level with target package.json. `syc` check your package.json(depndencies and devDependencies) and ignore @types pakcages.

 ```bash
 $ cd your-node-project